Efficient Vision Mamba for MRI Super-Resolution via Hybrid Selective Scanning: Discussion

-Finally, despite the clear improvements in structural fidelity and perceptual similarity, we note that super-resolution can, in rare cases, introduce subtle alterations to fine anatomical structures, as shown in Figure~\ref{fig:brain_qualitative} red arrows.
+Finally, despite the clear improvements in structural fidelity and perceptual similarity, we note that SR can, in rare cases, introduce subtle alterations to fine anatomical structures, as indicated by the red arrows in Figure~\ref{fig:brain_qualitative}; to further assess this behavior, worst-case examples identified by the lowest PSNR values are provided in Figure~S1 of the Supplementary Material, where deviations remain spatially localized and anatomically consistent.
 While our residual analyses suggest lower error rates compared to competing models, such artifacts may still carry clinical consequences.
 Future directions should include uncertainty quantification and structure-preserving constraints to safeguard against the inadvertent modification of clinically relevant features.